Karl-Henrik Nilsson

 We'll also look at the risks of standing still and how the cost of not modernizing might be higher than you think and that the first step to a modern techstack that are able to run with all the new cool tools, may be smaller than you think.

-Do you ever look at your Azure Function and think, I wrote great code why is it so slow!
-If so you are not alone and you may have committed one of the 5 azure function performance sins!
+Do you ever look at your Azure Functions and think, I wrote great code why is it so slow?
+If so, you are not alone and you may have committed an azure function performance sin!

-You are probably a good coder, the issue is that when code enters Azure Functions the rules quietly change.
+Even the best of .NET coders can struggle with this, the issue is that when code enters Azure Functions the rules quietly change.
 Suddenly, patterns that performed flawlessly in your web app start misbehaving in mysterious, expensive ways.
 Execution slows.
 Scaling stalls.
 Cold starts multiply.
-And your previously so high performing code become a lot more .. comfortable.
+And your previously so high performing code descends into sloth.

 Serverless design patterns